 The activity of the DMN, as measured by functional magnetic resonance imaging or MRI (a type of test that detects brain activity by measuring changes in blood flow), has also been used to distinguish Alzheimer’s disease from healthy aging .
 Reduced resting-state activity was shown in the posterior cingulate and hippocampus in mild Alzheimer’s disease patients, suggesting that disruption of these regions could underpin the disease.
 DMN activity could also be a vital biomarker in the diagnosis of this challenging condition .

 The DMN in Depression

 The DMN has been noted as a key player in major depressive disorder (MDD), specifically its overactivity .
-In MDD patients, increased levels of DMN dominance were associated with higher levels of depressive rumination (obsessive thoughts) and lower levels adaptive and reflective rumination.
+In MDD patients, increased levels of DMN dominance were associated with higher levels of depressive rumination (obsessive thoughts), and lower levels of adaptive and reflective rumination.
 A separate study found that people with depression fail to reduce activity in DMN regions after exposure to negative images, yet importantly had a much greater increase in activity in other specific areas of the DMN (amygdala, parahippocampus, and hippocampus) than controls .

 The DMN seems to underpin, or drive, the representation of negative thoughts that are a hallmark of MDD and is associated with symptom severity in this condition.
-There is no clear indication that DMN dysfunction causes MDD or vice versa but the correlation is strong in many studies.
+There is no clear indication that DMN dysfunction causes MDD or vice versa, but the correlation is strong in many studies.
 This is likely why both non-pharmacologic and pharmacologic interventions that decrease DMN activity also improve depressive symptoms.

 Non-Pharmacologic Manipulation of the DMN